Understanding Mindfulness Meditation

 There is no need to worry about the future before today is over.
 There is no reason for you to repeat a conversation in your head and wish you had said something else.
 There is certainly no reason to let your monkey mind chatter to you when you need to sleep.

-But we all do this things.
+But we all do these things.
 We do these things out of habit.
 Our brain is trained to talk, worry, stress, and run away with our higher-conscious thoughts.
 Mindfulness meditation is a means of training your brain to be peaceful.

 When your mind is at peace, your inner world is at peace; thus your outer world is at peace.